Price is a major factor for many people when they are considering buying a woodburner.

 Here are some average prices for popular forms of heating:

-Based on those figures, wood is comparable to most form of central heating and significantly cheaper than electricity.
+Based on those figures, wood is comparable to most forms of central heating and significantly cheaper than electricity.
 But wood has a few tricks up its sleeve when you consider…

 Free wood = free energy